mgoldgirsh/Sorting-Visualization/README.md

 # Sorting Visualization
-Demonstrates how sorting algorithmswork with blocks of different sizes.
+Demonstrates how sorting algorithms work with blocks of different sizes.
 Tracks the number of swaps required for sort to be completed.

 ## WIP Project: